Map-A-Droid/MAD-docs/installation/docker.rst

 "mad" service
 -------------

-The "mad" service is a docker-container based on the image `mapadroid/map-a-droid <https://hub.docker.com/r/mapadroid/map-a-droid>`_ , which is automatically built by dockerhub whenever a push to the `master` happens, using this `Dockerfile <https://github.com/Map-A-Droid/MAD/blob/master/docker/Dockerfile>`_.
+The "mad" service is a docker-container based on the image `ghcr.io/map-a-droid/mad:master <https://github.com/map-a-droid/MAD/pkgs/container/mad>`_ , which is automatically built by GitHub whenever a push to the `master` happens, using this `Dockerfile <https://github.com/Map-A-Droid/MAD/blob/master/docker/Dockerfile>`_.

 In the docker image, the whole MAD repository is located in :code:`/usr/src/app`.